SFF’s Matching Pledge Program

 • Increase the fundraising robustness and independence of S-Process grantees

-Applicants who opt in to receiving a Matching Pledge will be given more weight by the S-Process recommendation algorithm.
+Applicants who opt in to receiving a Matching Pledge become eligible for an additional pool of funding.
+The Funder determines a fixed portion of the overall funding to be distributed in the form of Matching Pledges, and only organizations that requested a Matching Pledge are eligible for that portion.
 From the perspective of our Funders, a Matching Pledge has higher leverage than a standard grant: a $100,000 Matching Pledge that attracts another $100,000 of funding to the receiving organization has a greater impact than the same $100,000 distributed as a standard grant.

 Matching donation challenges are an effective public fundraising approach that can draw in more outside funding.
 A Matching Pledge provides a clear, immediate reason for supporters to donate, and creates a concrete, bounded fundraising goal for your organization.